Experienced Winter Campers Share how car camping can be surprisingly comfortable.

 (Are you part of The Facebook Campfire yet?
 There are great conversations going on over there — join us!)

 “We winter camp in Indiana.
 Just have a good sleeping bag rated for winter temps and be sure to have an insulating sleeping pad under you.” — The Dyrt camper Dwayne Caldwell

 There’s a reason this is tip #1.
 Bedding is basic; it’s car camping 101.
 But too many people overlook the basics when camping in their car.
 A car can protect you from the wind and snow, but it can still get as cold as a tent in the middle of the night.
-A high quality sleeping bag can make all the difference.
+A warm-rated sleeping bag can make all the difference.

 Remember, you don’t have to obsess over size and weight when you’re sleeping in your car.
 If you can fit it, bring it!
 (Within reason, of course.)
-A sleeping pad or an inflatable mattress, if it will fit in your trunk, can make your car just as comfortable as your bed.
+We recommend packing a minimum of a 0º sleeping bag along with secondary layers in case of extreme cold.

 Ever hear the phrase, “Cotton kills”?
 Cotton traps moisture and can freeze, making it a potentially dangerous material to be wearing or sleeping under in the cold.
 Wool, on the other hand, is a natural insulator.
 Sleeping on top of a wool blanket can protect you from cold coming up from the floor, and wearing wool is of course a great way to stay cozy.
 To avoid the itch, we recommend also adding merino wool long underwear to your car camping kit.

 “Some good advice from skiers who overnight in their vehicles for early starts was reflective insulation.
 You can cut it to size — in addition to your insulated mattress and sleeping bag, it helps maintain heat.” — The Dyrt camper Shelly S.